 For thousands of years, hemp seeds have been consumed daily by millions of people.
 The Persians called it “royal seed.”
-In China, they were one of the main “grains” with wheat, millet, beans, and rice.
+They were one of the leading “grains” in China, along with wheat, millet, beans, and rice.

-In fact, hemp provides ideal nutrition.
-Between 20% and 30% of complete proteins easy to digest, 30% of good fat, and 35% of fibers.
-The rest consists of a wide variety of vitamins and minerals such as iron, zinc, and magnesium.
+It has between 20% and 30% of complete proteins, is easy to digest, has 30% of good fat, and has 35% of fibers.
+The rest contains various vitamins and minerals, such as iron, zinc, and magnesium.
 Only a few foods offer such rich nutrition.

-Hemp seeds contain no phytocannabinoid (THC, CBD, etc).
+Hemp seeds contain no phytocannabinoids (THC, CBD, etc).

 Hemp seeds contain everything you need to kick start your day !!

 An exceptional plant protein

-Proteins are important for building, maintaining, and repairing the tissues and organs of our body.
+Proteins are essential for building, maintaining, and repairing the tissues and organs of our body.

 Hemp seeds are some of the most complete protein sources.
-They contain the twenty amino acids that our body needs to stay healthy but also the nine essential amino acids that our body does not produce itself.
+They contain the twenty amino acids that our body needs to stay healthy, and the nine essential amino acids our body does not produce.

 An ideal ratio of essential fatty acids

 Hemp seeds provide a perfect ratio of omega-3 and omega-6 (3: 1), essential for balanced mental and physical health.

 Soluble and insoluble fibre

-They play an essential role to improve the circulation of food in the digestive system and facilitate colonic irrigation.
+They play an essential role in improving the circulation of food in the digestive system and facilitate colonic irrigation.
 At the same time, they contribute to a feeling of satiety and prevent overeating.